lobe/lobe-python/README.md

 # Lobe Python API
-Code to run exported Lobe models in Python using the TensorFlow or TensorFlow Lite options.
+Code to run exported Lobe models in Python using the TensorFlow, TensorFlow Lite, or ONNX options.

 ## Install
 ### Linux